 On December 29, 2011, the Company completed an acquisition, from an unrelated party, of oil and gas properties in the Delaware Basin located in Reeves County in West Texas (the "Delaware Basin Acquisition").
-Total cash consideration paid was approximately \$334.7 million and was funded with borrowings under the Company's bank credit facility.
+Total cash consideration paid of \$337.9 million was funded with borrowings under the Company's bank credit facility.
 The Company acquired proved oil and gas reserves of 25.2 million barrels of oil equivalent and leases covering 43,591 net acres.
 The effective date of the acquisition was November 1, 2011.
 Concurrent with the Delaware Basin Acquisition, Comstock entered into a transaction structured as a reverse like-kind exchange in accordance with Section 1031 of the Internal Revenue Code.
 In connection with this reverse like-kind exchange, Comstock assigned the right to acquire ownership in the oil and gas properties that were acquired to a variable interest entity formed by an exchange accommodation titleholder.
-Comstock operates these properties pursuant to lease and management agreements with that entity, and has a call option which allows the Company to terminate the exchange transaction at any time up and until the expiration date of the exchange.
-Because the Company is the primary beneficiary of these arrangements, the properties acquired are included in its consolidated balance sheet as of December 29, 2011, and all revenues earned and expenses incurred related to the properties will be included in the Company's consolidated results of operations during the term of the agreements.
-These agreements will terminate upon the transfer of the acquired properties from the exchange accommodation titleholder to Comstock no later than June 26, 2012, the expiration date for this exchange.
+Comstock operated these properties pursuant to lease and management agreements with that entity, and had a call option which allowed the Company to terminate the exchange transaction at any time up and until the expiration date of the exchange.
+The exchange transaction was completed in May 2012 and the variable interest entity was then merged into a wholly owned subsidiary of the Company.
+Because the Company was the primary beneficiary of these arrangements, the properties acquired are included in its consolidated balance sheet as of December 31, 2011, and all revenues earned and expenses incurred related to the properties were included in the Company's consolidated results of operations during the term of the agreements.

-The preliminary purchase price allocation, before final post-closing adjustments which are expected to be finalized during 2012, is as follows:
+The purchase price allocation, including final post-closing adjustments finalized during 2012, was as follows: